pulse2percept/pulse2percept/doc/topics/units.rst

 **Threshold multiples are not currents.** ``xTh`` ("times threshold") has its own dimension too.
-How much current ``2 * xTh`` represents depends on the reference threshold.
-A :py:class:`~pulse2percept.stimuli.BiphasicPulseTrain` can get that threshold from its ``threshold_amp`` or from :py:attr:`~pulse2percept.implants.ProsthesisSystem.thresholds`; otherwise it uses a nominal 100 uA reference:
+How much current ``2 * xTh`` represents depends on the reference threshold, which varies by electrode and by subject.
+A :py:class:`~pulse2percept.stimuli.BiphasicPulseTrain` gets that threshold from its ``threshold_amp`` or from :py:attr:`~pulse2percept.implants.ProsthesisSystem.thresholds`, and until it has one it stays measured in ``xTh``:

 .. code-block:: python